Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Optimistic Exploration with Explicit Distribution Correction

 \subsection{Estimating Distribution Correction Ratio via DICE}

-Here, we discuss the estimation of the distribution correction ratio $\frac{d^{\pi_T}(s, a)}{d^\mathcal{D}(s, a)}$ by adapting the DICE optimization scheme~\cite{bestdice} into our off-policy actor-critic framework. \cite{bestdice} shows that existing DICE estimators can be formulated as the following min-max distributional linear program with different regularizations,
+We estimate the distribution correction ratio $\frac{d^{\pi_T}(s, a)}{d^\mathcal{D}(s, a)}$ by adapting the DICE optimization scheme~\citep{bestdice}. \cite{bestdice} shows that existing DICE estimators can be formulated as the following min-max distributional linear program with different regularizations,